seagle0128/doom-modeline/README.md

 ;; The maximum number displayed for notifications.
 (setq doom-modeline-number-limit 99)

-;; The maximum displayed length of the branch name of version control.
-(setq doom-modeline-vcs-max-length 12)

 ;; Whether display the workspace name.
 Non-nil to display in the mode-line.
 (setq doom-modeline-workspace-name t)